 Is metadata extracted when adding an item to the My Content tab of the content page?

 When publishing a file geodatabase or shapefile, or when you publish a hosted feature layer from ArcGIS Pro, any metadata included with the data is automatically made available with the layer.
 If the shapefile or file geodatabase contains only one layer and has metadata, both the item and the layer will have the associated metadata.
-If the shapefile or file geodatabase contains multiple layers, metadata is only available with the layers that contain metadata; it is not associated with the item.
+If the zip file contains multiple shapefiles or the file geodatabase contains multiple layers, metadata is only available with the layers that contain metadata; it is not associated with the item.

 Can the organization switch metadata styles?